It's MORNING EDITION from NPR News. I'm Renee Montagne.

 This is MORNING EDITION, from NPR News.
 Good morning.
 I'm David Greene.

-And I'm Linda Wertheimer.
+And I'm Renee Montagne.

-It's MORNING EDITION from NPR News.
-I'm Linda Wertheimer.
+This is MORNING EDITION, from NPR News.
+I'm Renee Montagne.

 DAVID GREENE, HOST: